-We understand that the Scottish Government has come to an agreement with Councils and Registered Social Landlords (RSLs) on social sector rents and will remove the rent freeze/cap from this legislation.
+We understand that the Scottish Government has come to an agreement with Councils and Registered Social Landlords (RSLs) on social sector rents and will remove the social rent freeze/cap from this legislation.
 This will allow RSLs and councils to effectively plan and deliver their social house building/delivery programmes and this is positive, as it is the single most important structural policy solution to tackle the housing emergency and reduce housing need.

-However, it is vitally important that social rents do remain affordable, especially at a time when tenants are struggling to pay their rent, heating and food bills.
-There is we understand the potential for rents to rise almost in line with inflation, which could mean an 11% increase.
-This would be devastating for many households who are already struggling.
-We know that "come April 2023 half of all households in the social rented sector will be in extreme fuel poverty". and 63% of social rented households (and 40% of private rented households) in Scotland were estimated to be financially vulnerable over period 2018 - 2020 (defined as households with savings which would cover less than one month of income at the poverty line)2.
+However, it is vital that social rents remain affordable, especially at a time when tenants are struggling to pay their rent, heating and food bills.
+There is the potential for rents to rise almost in line with inflation, which could mean an 11% increase.
+This would be devastating for many households who are already struggling, particularly for those whose housing costs are not covered by housing benefit or universal credit.
+We know that "come April 2023 half of all households in the social rented sector will be in extreme fuel poverty".1 and 63% of social rented households (and 40% of private rented households) in Scotland were estimated to be financially vulnerable over period 2018 - 2020 (defined as households with savings which would cover less than one month of income at the poverty line)2.

-It is therefore vital that the Scottish Government adequately supports households in the social rented sector to ensure they can pay their rent and other essential bills and ensure that they are not at risk of losing their home.
-In addition, the Scottish Government should consider what support social landlords may require to keep rents affordable and to continue to deliver for current and future tenants.
+It is therefore vital that the Scottish Government:

+- adequately supports households in the social rented sector to ensure they can pay their rent and other essential bills and ensure that they are not at risk of losing their home. - provides the support social landlords may require to keep rents affordable and to continue to deliver quality social homes for current and future tenants.